 Q: What is a “Toter ®”?

 A: Residents place bags of trash and recycling out on the street in a mixture of cans, container sizes, and bags that make it difficult for our City staff to collect.
-Using a City provided container, our staff will be able to use a mechanical assist to lift the containers and empty the contents into the rear of the truck.
+Using a City provided container, our staff will be able to use a mechanical assist to lift the containers and empty the trash container into the rear of the truck.

 Q: Do I have to use the City’s provided container?